 The Center continues to expand and diversify the funding sources through various grants and contracts.
-The Center has applied for a Section 501(c)(3) designation with the Internal Revenue Service and we anticipate receiving this designation during FY 2016.
-The designation will allow the Center to continue to qualify for grants awarded by foundations, certain federal agencies, and federal pass-through grants such as Community Development Block Grants.
+In late FY 2015, the Center received a Section 501(c)(3) designation with the Internal Revenue Service.
+This designation allows the Center to continue to qualify for grants awarded by foundations, certain federal agencies, and federal pass-through grants such as Community Development Block Grants.